AedenThomas/ScuderiaEstate/README.md

 ### Achievements to Date
-Since the launch of our business plan, we have made steady progress across multiple areas.
-We validated our concept through interviews with potential users and industry professionals, and refined our direction accordingly.
-Our team structure and roles were clearly defined to ensure smooth collaboration, and development has been managed through a centralised GitHub repository.
-We also prepared the legal groundwork for registering as a Limited Company, including compliance with GDPR and AML regulations.
-A functional prototype was developed with AI-driven features, and early feedback helped us improve usability.
-In addition, we began testing marketing strategies using Instagram and TikTok to explore user engagement and outreach potential.
+Since announcing our business plan, we have made steady progress on multiple fronts.
+We have validated our concept through interviews with potential users and industry players and refined our direction accordingly.
+To ensure smooth collaboration, we clearly defined our team structure and roles, and development was achieved through a centralized GitHub repository.
+We also prepared the legal foundation for the formation of a limited company, including compliance with GDPR and AML regulations.
+We developed AI-powered functional prototypes and improved usability based on early feedback.
+Additionally, we began testing marketing strategies leveraging Instagram and TikTok to explore possibilities for user engagement and outreach.

 ### Next Steps
-**Raise Minimal Viable Investment** :
+**Minimum Investment** :
-We plan to secure the minimum necessary funding required for company registration and continued MVP development.
-Potential sources include university-affiliated incubators and pitch events.
+We plan to secure the minimum amount of funding required to establish the company and continue MVP development.
+We will also consider participating in university-related incubators and pitch events.

 **Agree on Board Structure and Shareholding** :
-To ensure transparency and sustainability, we will formalise the roles and responsibilities of board members and clarify the shareholding structure in preparation for incorporation.
+To ensure transparency and sustainability, we will formalize the roles and responsibilities of board members and clarify the shareholding structure in preparation for launch.

 ### Sales & Marketing Execution Plan
-As we move forward, our go-to-market strategy will play a crucial role.
-The following plan highlights how we intend to acquire, convert, and retain users from 2025 onward.
+Go-to-market strategies will play a crucial role going forward.
+The following plan outlines how we will work towards user acquisition, conversion, and retention in 2025 April and beyond.

 Table 2.
 Sales & Marketing Timeline